scolex/genereic_zebra/README.md

     related(englishman, red).

-To specifi feature for particular house we user *position* predicate.
+To specifi feature for particular house we use *position* predicate.
 "The Norwegian lives in the first house" is written as

     position(norwegian, 1).